Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/README.md

 Linked or embedded media (e.g., videos, images) remain the property of their respective copyright holders and are included here for educational and research purposes under fair-use principles.

+This repository contains only textual references and links to publicly available material; no copyrighted media are hosted on GitHub’s servers.

 For full legal text, see: CC0 1.0 Legal Code

 Disclaimer